elastic/kibana/x-pack/plugins/ml/server/routes/README.md

 This folder contains ML API routes in Kibana.

-Each route handler requires `summary` and `description` properties for API documentation.
-Schemas for validation are also used to
+For better API documentation, each route handler needs a `summary` and `description`.
+Kibana schema definitions, which are used to validate requests and responses, also appear in the documentation.
+To improve the documentation's clarity, it's important to include a detailed `description` for each property in these schema definitions as well.

 To generate an OpenAPI spec file, make sure the OAS Kibana endpoint is enabled in `kibana.dev.yml`